thebkv/bkv/leviticus14.md

 ## 14 — THE LEPER RETURNS

-The disciple learns that God's purpose in exposing corruption is restoration.
-The cleansed leper is brought back through washing, sacrifice, blood, oil, and priestly examination.
-Blood and oil touch ear, thumb, and toe—the same regions consecrated in the priesthood.
-What had been excluded can be restored to hearing, action, and walk.
-God does not merely identify what is diseased in the disciple; He provides a way for the healed faculty to return to the camp and ultimately to the sanctuary.
+The disciple learns that God does not expose what is wrong in him merely to condemn or exclude it.
+Leviticus 14 begins with a person who has been unclean being brought back.
+He is examined, washed, cleansed, and restored; then blood and oil are placed on his ear, hand, and foot.
+What had been separated from the life of Israel can now hear, act, and walk as part of it again.
+The disciple needs to know that when God exposes and cleanses something in him, the goal is not permanent shame.
+The goal is restoration: what was once ruled by uncleanness can be brought back, reconsecrated, and made useful to God.

+And Jesus gives us an almost perfect Gospel story for this chapter:

+> “I will; be thou clean.”
+Matthew 8:3